DeadArcadiy/SWWH/README.md

 The Root Segmentation Project aims to leverage deep learning techniques, specifically a custom U-Net architecture, for the segmentation of root structures in images.
 This project is vital for understanding root growth patterns, aiding in agricultural research and environmental studies.

 ## Features
-- Custom U-Net model implemented in TensorFlow.
+- Custom U-Net model implemented in Torch.
 - Integration with Albumentations for advanced image augmentations.
 - Utilization of `segmentation_models` for efficient segmentation tasks.
 - Data pipeline implementation for streamlined data processing and augmentation.